Pylons/colander/docs/index.rst

   lists into an arbitrary Python structure after validating the data structure against a data schema.

-Out of the box, Cereal can serialize the following types of objects:
+Out of the box, Cereal can serialize the various types of objects,
+including:

 - A mapping object (e.g. dictionary)